Call today: (313) 818-3238

 Call Davis Law Group today at (313) 818-3238 or use our online contact form to reach out.

-1. What Really Happened
+1. You Should Explain What Really Happened

 You may be reluctant to give your attorney all of the details; however, your attorney is not here to judge you.
 Their job is to build a strong defense no matter the facts of the case.
 By telling them everything, you’re making sure they’re not surprised by evidence from the prosecution.